eldainosor/dumpster/tp.md

 ### A new app: The Theme Stub
 This is the most essential thing for themepicker because the theme stub is a package that holds all the theme info, like packages and strings.
 Every theme will hold a special ID, and as an addition, you have to create a default theme.
-You have to specify a value on all the possible theme stirngs, else the app will crash (haha, yes, great code work big G).
+You have to specify a value on all the possible theme strings, else the app will crash (haha, yes, great code work big G).

 Let's make an example about a theme i'll codename *roblox* on the strings and the theme name will be *OOF*.
 I have to set the strings on the following way:

     <string name="theme_name_roblox">OOF</string>
+    <string name="theme_title_roblox">@string/theme_name_roblox</string>
     <string name="theme_overlay_color_roblox">com.android.theme.color.red</string>
     <string name="theme_overlay_font_roblox">com.android.theme.font.rbx</string>
     <string name="theme_overlay_icon_android_roblox">com.android.theme.icon_pack.square.android</string>